 Mushrooms are one of the only plants food in the world that have naturally occurring Vitamin D. For many women, who have a tendency towards osteopenia and osteoporosis as they age, getting more Vitamin D is essential.

 Mushrooms also have anti-aging properties, reduce inflammation and have been used to treat chronic fatigue syndrome and other conditions in traditional medicine.
-While not qualified myself to write about the health facts and myths about mushrooms, it’s fascinating to read about them.
+2]

 In addition, mushrooms have adaptogenic qualities.
 Adaptogens, which are naturally occurring substances in plants, have become popular of late on mainstream health blogs, even though Chinese medicine and Aryuvedic practitioners have been talking about them forever.
 Adaptogens help regulate the body’s stress response.
 They react to whatever is stressing your body at that particular time.